DefiLlama/docs/list-your-project/how-to-write-dimension-adapter.md

 1. Collects data on a protocol by calling some endpoints or making blockchain calls
 2. Computes a response and returns it

-It's a TypeScript file that exports an async function which takes start and end timestamps (and block numbers) and returns an object with metrics for that time range.
+It's a TypeScript file that exports an async function which takes a FetchOptions object containing:
+- startTimestamp: Unix timestamp for start of period
+- endTimestamp: Unix timestamp for end of period
+- startBlock: Block number corresponding to start timestamp
+- endBlock: Block number corresponding to end timestamp
+- createBalances: Helper function to track token balances
+- api: Helper for making contract calls
+- getLogs: Helper for fetching event logs

+The function returns an object with metrics (like fees, volume, etc.) for that time range.

 ## Introduction to Dimension Adapters